 The minimum standards for Iowa law enforcement officers do not address the radial keratotomy procedure; thus it is within the discretion of each individual hiring authority, who must certify to the Academy that all hiring standards have been met, to make that determination.
 If the question arises, the Academy strongly recommends consultation with appropriate eye doctors.

 Can someone's attendance be "sponsored" at the Iowa Law Enforcement Academy?

 Yes.
-Due to recent changes sponsorship, is now an option for application to the Iowa Law Enforcement Academy.
+Due to legal changes sponsorship, is now an option for application to the Iowa Law Enforcement Academy.
 We now accept students not yet hired but who are instead sponsored by Iowa Law Enforcement Agencies.
-See the linked information file for more specific details.
+See your local Law Enforcement Agencies for sponsorship opportunities.